jaruizes-paradigma/jaruizes-paradigma.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
+image: '/images/site/IMG20210710113453.jpg'
 ---

 ## Who am I?
-Hello, my name is José Alberto Ruiz Casarrubios and this is my blog about Software Development.
-I'm working building software, professionally, since 2004 but
-I really was building software since I was a kid, when my father bought a personal computer for him (a wonderful INVES 640 X Turbo) and there was a promotion giving an Inves Spectrum for the buying.
+Hello, this is my blog about Software Development.
+I'm working building software, professionally, since 2004 but I really was building software since I was a kid, when my father bought a personal computer for him (a wonderful INVES 640 X Turbo) and there was a promotion giving an Inves Spectrum for the buying.